Eaphan/OLIVINE/README.md

 <!-- Before launching the pre-training, you first need to compute all superpixels on nuScenes, this can take several hours.
 You can either compute superpixels for the Minkowski SR-UNet (minkunet) or the voxelnet backbones.
 The first is adapted for semantic segmentation and the second for object detection. -->
 First we use the [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) to obtain weak semantic labels of RGB images.
 The script for prediction can be found in [here](Grounded-SAM/infer.sh).
 Please install Grounded-SAM follow the [instruction](Grounded-SAM/README.md) before running the script.

+You can also obtain the labels by directly downloading the files we provide in [Baidu netdisk](https://pan.baidu.com/s/1CNQRCawQuL5eNFQqTXMwlw?pwd=1jkr).

 ### Pre-training a 3D backbone

 To launch a pre-training of the Minkowski SR-UNet (minkunet) on nuScenes: